vipnode/vipnode.org/README.md

 Connect instantly with your Ethereum Light Client to a premium VIPNode.

-**Status**: v1 is ready and live at https://vipnode.org/, work started on v2 thanks to an Ethereum Foundation grant.
+**Status**: [v2.0 is released](https://medium.com/vipnode/vipnode-2-0-released-9af1d65b4552), work on v3 is suspended.

-More details in this blog post: [An economic incentive for running Ethereum Full Nodes](https://medium.com/@shazow/an-economic-incentive-for-running-ethereum-full-nodes-ecc0c9ebe22)
+More background on Vipnode in this blog post: [An economic incentive for running Ethereum Full Nodes](https://medium.com/@shazow/an-economic-incentive-for-running-ethereum-full-nodes-ecc0c9ebe22)

 ## vipnode v1: Solo Node